Drinking water treatment process

 2. Water Storage

 90% of our water is stored in 570 reservoirs across the UK.
-These are man-made lakes and are used for water storage for drinking supply, hydropower production, and other water uses.
+These are man-made lakes that are used for water storage for drinking supply, hydropower production, and other water uses.
 Most of the water is pumped in from other sources like rivers and groundwater, but reservoirs also catch a lot of rainwater.
-This works well in the UK, as we get at least one millimeter of rain over 150 days a year, and in some places, a lot more.
+This works well in the UK, as we get at least one millimetre of rain over 150 days a year, and in some places, a lot more.

 3. Water Screening